grip-on-software/monetdb-import/Scripts/Database_structure.md

         target, are indicated by a yellow color in the quality report, while worse values are indicated by a red value).
 This is NULL if the low target value is not known.
+    -   **scale** - VARCHAR(16): Scale of the metric.
+This can be "count" if measuring the metric happens by counting items, "percentage" if a fraction of items is compared to a total/potential of items, "version_number" if the metric provides a software version, "duration" if the metric indicates a duration of time in muties or "rating" if the metric is a rating from 1 to 5 where lower is better.
+This is NULL if the scale of the metric is not known.

 ## Docker dashboard tables (BigBoat)